Catapush/catapush-ios-sdk-pod/CREATING_APN_CERTIFICATE.md

 ![alt tag](https://github.com/Catapush/catapush-ios-sdk-pod/blob/master/apns_02.png)

-Once you have created your application
+Once you have created your application id, select "All" in the "Certificates" section on your left and click "+" button.

 ![alt tag](https://github.com/Catapush/catapush-ios-sdk-pod/blob/master/voip_cert_00.png)